rosera/pet-theory/lab01/README.md

 Qwiklabs Quest based on the presentation "Pet Theory"

-## Lab 01
+## GSP642 Lab 01 - Migrating to a Firestore database

 Pet Theory have a legacy database and they want to move this to Firestore.
 Can you help them migrate their data by setting up a new database and populating it with customer data?

-In this lab you will be task with the following activities:
+In this lab you will be tasked with the following activities:

 * Create a Firestore database
-* Create a CSV file for the purpose of testing the database load process
+* Create a comma separated values (CSV) file for the purpose of testing the database load process
-* Repurpose an application to Upload the CSV test data to the Firestore database
+* Repurpose an NodeJS application to Upload the CSV test data to the Firestore database
-* Set up role permissions for the development team
+* Specify role permissions for the development team